-PVC is one of the most commonly used shrink films due to its characteristics such as high durability, lightweight and low cost.
-PVC shrink film, however, also has its disadvantages, mainly surrounding health-related hazards which the material might bring when heated.
-Since PVC releases strong and harmful odours during these processes, PVC is best suited for use in well-ventilated facilities.
+PVC, Polyvinyl Chloride, is one of the most commonly used Shrink Wraps due to its high durability, lightweight and low cost.
+However, PVC Shrink Wrap also has disadvantages, mainly surrounding health-related hazards that the material might bring when heated.
+PVC releases strong and harmful odours during these processes and is, therefore, best suited for use in well-ventilated facilities.

-POF, polyolefin, is another go-to type of shrink film around the world due to its robust characteristics and versatility.
-It features higher durability and clarity as compared to other types of shrink film.
-Besides, POF manufactures from fully-recyclable material, making it an excellent choice for environmentally conscious users.
+POF, Polyolefin, is another go-to type of Shrink Wrap worldwide due to its robust characteristics and versatility.
+It features higher durability and clarity as compared to other types of Shrink Film.
+Besides, POF manufactures fully recyclable material, making it an excellent choice for environmentally conscious users.
 POF has also proven and demonstrates quality results in the shrink rate.
-The only downside of the material is the higher cost compared to other types of shrink wrap.
+The only downside of the material is the higher cost compared to other types of Shrink Wrap.

-Shrink film commonly used with Aluminium foil, desiccants and impact labels for better protective packaging..
-Click here to read up on our blogs to find out more about the different products that we offer!
+Shrink Wraps are commonly used with Aluminium foil, desiccants, and impact labels for better protective packaging.
+Click here to read up on our blogs to find out more about the different products we offer!